robenkleene/design-references/after-effects/after-effects-layers.md

 - `s`: Scale
 - `t`: Opacity

-Holding shift, and then hitting multiple of these keys in succession will reveal all of those properties.
+Holding shift, and then hitting multiple of these keys in succession will reveal all of those properties (e.g., `⇧P ⇧R` will show position and velocity).
+Holding `⌥` will add a keyframe for that property.

 ### Tips